Burnitt/gurnit-chopra-gurnit-chopra/README.md

 Second-year Computer Engineering student at McMaster University, building toward embedded systems and edge AI.
-I care about getting intelligence onto hardware — real sensors, real constraints, real environments.
+I care about getting intelligence onto hardware, such as: real sensors, real constraints, real environments.

 ## 🔧 What I'm Working On